open-physics-ed-org/modern-classical-mechanics/README.md

 ---

 ## 🙏 Acknowledgments

+---

+## 🚦 Development Roadmap

+The following improvements are planned or in progress:

+- **Batch-fix and verify YouTube thumbnail links in all notebooks**
+- **Run JSON escape fix on all problematic notebooks and confirm validity**
+- **Automate search and repair of malformed LaTeX/math environments in all source files**
+- **Confirm clean PDF build for all chapters/notebooks after all fixes**
+- **Integrate activities into the book as part of the build process**
+- **Write and include an instructional guide for teachers**
+- **Implement incremental and selective builds for faster development**
+- **Continue to improve GitHub workflow, issue labeling, and documentation**

+See [GitHub Issues](https://github.com/dannycab/modern-classical-mechanics/issues) for up-to-date progress and to contribute ideas or feedback!

 - Inspired by the open science and Jupyter communities
 - Built with [Jupyter Book](https://jupyterbook.org/), [nbconvert](https://nbconvert.readthedocs.io/), and lots of ❤️